Martin6256/-/README.md

-This place is nothing, use it yourself, stupid
+This is Ma Studio!
+You can download the software here Commercial use is prohibited
+Furk you very much!